 Ray Gun – Call of Duty Zombies

-Originally only obtainable via Mystery Boxes, it quickly became the most preferred weapon for Zombies due to its ability to perform one-shot kills until rounds 18 to 22.
-This coupled with a generously large ammo capacity and splash damage on impact made it one of the most potent guns in the franchise.
+Initially only obtainable via Mystery Boxes, it quickly became the most preferred weapon for Zombies due to its ability to perform one-shot kills until rounds 18 to 22.
+This, coupled with a generously large ammo capacity and splash damage on impact, made it one of the most potent guns in the franchise.

 Sting Ray – Splatoon 2